CamCalhoun/AiStudyCompanion/README.md

 # Project Setup Guide

 This guide will walk you through setting up the development environment on your machine.
-The numbered steps are the exact commands you need to run, with explanations provided below each.
+The numbered headings are the steps you need to take, with explanations and exact commands provided below each.

 ---